google/go-cloud/internal/docs/design.md

--   If certain `error`s are interesting for callers to distinguish, choose one of the other codes from the `gcerrors.ErrorCode` enum, so user programs can act on the kind of error without having to look at provider-specific errors.
+-   If certain `error`s are interesting for callers to distinguish, choose one of the other codes from the `gcerrors.ErrorCode` enum, so user programs can act on the kind of error without having to look at driver-specific errors.

     -   If more than one error code makes sense, choose the most specific one.
     -   If none make sense, choose `Unknown`.